For the fall of 2022 we will have two groups of elementary students: a new 1st grade and a combined group of 7th/8th graders.

 Student Assessment Report Writing - We teach in 4-week blocks of intensive focus on certain “main lesson” subjects.
 At the end of the block, the teacher writes a narrative report to send to the parents describing the quality of each student’s participation in class, the quality of their work, any areas of particular struggle, highlights of social or subject matter related contributions, and a statement about the general level of understanding the student was ultimately able to demonstrate.

-The ideal candidate will: enjoy working with children, demonstrate self-motivation, graciously receive (and effectively apply) feedback and mentoring to improve their teaching, be interested in the world, unafraid to sing out loud, inclined to laugh easily, willing to expand their own knowledge base, learn about new subjects, adopt new teaching skills, and cultivate their own personal growth in their own way, be able to teach a wide variety of subjects ranging from Math/Science to Art to Humanities, be organized in their planning and flexible in adapting to sudden changes in scheduling, be able to “think on their feet,” be observant of the behaviors and skill levels of the students and flexible in striving to meet the learning needs of individuals to the best of their ability in the context of the school day, be able to hold their own with a group of elementary and middle-school children (who don’t always listen) without ever using or threatening violence, be receptive to examining personal biases and proactive in making sure people and property are treated with care, and respect, have a sense of humor, be fully vaccinated for the Covid-19 virus and willing and able to wear a face mask when school protocols require it.
+The ideal candidate will: enjoy working with children, demonstrate self-motivation, graciously receive (and effectively apply) feedback and mentoring to improve their teaching, be interested in the world, unafraid to sing out loud, inclined to laugh easily, willing to expand their own knowledge base, learn about new subjects, adopt new teaching skills, and cultivate their own personal growth in their own way, be able to teach a wide variety of subjects ranging from Math to Science to Art to Humanities, be organized in their planning and flexible in adapting to sudden changes in scheduling, be able to “think on their feet,” be observant of the behaviors and skill levels of the students and flexible in striving to meet the learning needs of individuals to the best of their ability in the context of the school day, be able to hold their own with a group of elementary and middle-school children (who don’t always listen) without ever using or threatening violence, be receptive to examining personal biases and proactive in making sure people and property are treated with care, and respect, have a sense of humor, and willing and able to wear a face mask when/if school protocols require it.
+We prefer teachers to be fully vaccinated and boosted for the Covid-19 virus, but we do not require it.

 We believe that what makes someone a “good” teacher has less to do with an official degree, and much more to do with who they are, how they think, how they communicate, and what their life experience has been.
 Therefore, we do not require teachers to have degrees in the subjects they teach or teaching certification.
 However, subject matter proficiency, enthusiasm, and the ability to engage and inspire are required.